irimitenkan/picam2ctrl/README.md

 - picam2ctrl.\< HOSTNAME \>.UdpStream:

-  This is a switch to enable/disable MP4 stream.
+  This is a switch to enable/disable an UDP video stream.
   * when [Motion](#Motion) is disabled the UDP stream starts immediately
   * when [Motion](#Motion) is enabled, the UDP stream starts after motion detection
-  * when timestamp is enabled the video stream has a time stamp as configured in json configuration
+  * when [timestamp](#Configuration) is enabled the video stream has a time stamp as configured in json configuration
-  * when audio is enabled & available the video+audio stream is created
+  * when [audio](#Configuration) is enabled & available the video+audio stream is created

 ## Motion
 - picam2ctrl.\< HOSTNAME \>.MotionEnabled: